Check here often for new questions and updated answers.

 What’s the ecological impact of an expansion?

-It depends on the scope of the final project.
 A bigger store will of course use more energy and water, but we’ll also be providing services that some people drive to La Crosse or elsewhere for now.
 We are eager to explore green building and renewable energy options for the expansion project.
-And of course, as our overall sales increase, so will the sales of local and organic products, so we’ll be helping support more sustainable farming practices, which is one of our goals.
+As our overall sales increase, so will the sales of local and organic products, so we’ll be helping support more sustainable farming practices, which is one of our goals.

 Will food prices at the Co-op increase because of the project?